-- 1. Verify Eligibility - a.
-Meet CTE Director Employment Standard: This form must be filled out in its entirety.
+- 1. Verify Eligibility - Meet CTE Director Employment Standard: This form must be filled out in its entirety.
 Each endorsement code must include its title.
-Refer to page 10 for director employment standards. - b.
-Identify Two (2) Quality Programs of Study: List the program of study (including the career cluster in which it is located) for which the LEA affirms meets the requirement to receive Perkins V funds.
+Refer to page 10 for director employment standards. - Identify Two (2) Quality Programs of Study: List the program of study (including the career cluster in which it is located) for which the LEA affirms it meets the requirement to receive Perkins V funds.
 Identify the postsecondary component and the postsecondary institution.
-Each middle school that is a member of a consortium must declare a program of study which leads into a feeder high school program of study. - c.
-Indicate Consortium Status: Choose the appropriate consortium option.
-If you are part of a consortium, ensure that you complete the appropriate sections on that page. - d.
-Complete Assurances and Conditions: Read.
+Each middle school that is a member of a consortium must declare a program of study which leads into a high school program of study. - Indicate Consortium Status: Choose the appropriate consortium option.
+If you are part of a consortium, ensure that you complete the appropriate sections on that page.
+If your LEA pursues approval to opt out of a consortium, email Candi.Collier@tn.gov. - Complete Assurances and Conditions: Read.
 Signing off on the assurances and conditions means you agree and will execute each item listed.
 Assurances and conditions mean you agree and will execute each item listed. - 2.
-Identify two Theory of Action statements and corresponding action steps for the two-year cycle.
-All LEAs will update action steps in FY24. - a.
-Identify Professional Development: Professional development necessary to meet goals should be written as action steps.
-LEAs should include all professional development that will be offered to help the LEA reach its goals, regardless of funding source. - b.
-Identify Equipment Purchases: Equipment purchased with Perkins funds must be included and be connected to at least one action step.
+Identify two Theory of Action statements and corresponding action steps for the two-year cycle. - Identify Professional Development: Professional development necessary to meet goals should be written as action steps.
+LEAs should include all professional development that will be offered to help the LEA reach its goals, regardless of funding source. - Identify Equipment Purchases: Equipment purchased with Perkins funds must be included and be connected to at least one action step.
 Equipment purchases must meet the minimum requirements identified in the Master Inventory document. - 3.
 Submit Budget Accounting for Perkins Funds: Each LEA must complete and submit a budget addressing all uses of funds.
 This includes all LEAs who are members of a consortium.
 The budget must be cross-referenced with goals. - 4.
-Receive ePlan Approval: You will not be able to reimburse Perkins funds until your application has been approved by your fiscal director and director of schools and subsequently approved by the department of education.
+Receive ePlan Approval: You will not be able to reimburse with Perkins funds until your application has been approved by your fiscal director, director of schools, and subsequently approved by the department of education.